varenick/tdl_course_mipt/README.md

 Location: Moscow Institute of Physics and Technology, Phystech.Bio building, room *TBA*

-This course starts at the second week of February, 2019 (after 12-th of February).
-Exact start date will be announced later.
+This course will (normally) start at the second week of February, 2019 (after 12-th of February).
+If you are going to be present at lectures, please, vote for the day and time at Doodle: https://doodle.com/poll/kvfd3fih7hsvftms .

+Also, we are going to take videos (we are not sure about the quality, though).

 Further announcements will be in our Telegram chat: https://t.me/joinchat/D_ljjxJHIrD8IuFvfqVLPw